ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter04.md

 ![Single Circuit Example](../Ad05/Images/SingleCircuitjpg.jpg)

-Figuur 1220 : Singular controlcircuit

-Singular feedback controlcircuits get used there where the influence on the controldynamic and the controlresult minor is.
+Singular feedback controlcircuits are commonly used where the influence of the controldynamic and the controlresult are minor.

 ### Cascadecontroller or master/slave controller

 The imperfections of a single control loop are mainly improved by a cascade control.
-In cascade control, the control loop becomesdivided into a main control loop and an auxiliary control loop.
+In cascade control, the control loop becomes divided into a main control loop and an auxiliary control loop.
-For this there is at least one main or control controller (master) and one auxiliary orfollower control (slave) required.
+For this there is at least one main control controller (master) and one auxiliary orfollower control (slave) required.
 - The main or control controller regulates the main control variable to the desired one  value [W]
 - The main or control controller returns an analog SI unit [Yf]  which is processed by the auxiliary or follow-up controller as the desired value  [Yf = Wh]
 - The result of the auxiliary or tracking controller [Yh] influences the process of the  analog measurement of the main or control controller

 ![Cascade Example](../Ad05/Images/Cascade.jpg)

-Figuur 1221 : Cascade controller

 Depending on the needs can a cascadecontroller be equipped with multiple help controllers.
 Consequently you could place multiple help/follow controllers behind a head controller.